clintonboys/clintonboys.github.io/emma-chisit/index.md

 29/3/05: As I only have a database of federal polling data, I have spent five days scraping the web for state poll data.

 31/3/05: First version of [pollster weight calculator](http://www.clintonboys.com/aus-election-model-7/) is built.

+5/4/05: Working on an object-oriented skeleton of the model which will initially work with a few dummy polling places and seats.

 **Where can I see the source code?**